October 11-12, 2013

 The race director has the final say in any ruling, including rulings made by the co-director.

 Racers entering the course two hours before sunset on Saturday and up to one-half hour before sunrise on Sunday must carry a light source and it must be in good working order.
 Racing with lights out is permitted but all runners must have some sort of lighting affixed to the outside of their clothing while light is off (i.e. glow stick).
 The course will be marked with reflective tape.
-We suggest using a headlamp or a handheld light that can be raised to eye level for night time navigation.
+We suggest using a headlamp or a handheld light that can be raised to eye level for night time navigation in order to maximize the reflective tape.

 A team racer may run consecutive laps, but must log-out at Base Camp after his/her first lap in order to log-in for his/her second lap.
 If the racer does not do this, only one lap will be counted.
 Solo racers will do this every lap.